-Medicaid is the nation’s largest publicly financed health insurance program for low-income people.
-It is a means-tested program funded jointly by the federal government and the states, but managed by the states which have broad control over eligibility.
-The federal government matches allowable state Medicaid spending at a rate determined by the Federal Medical Assistance Percentage (FMAP) formula.
-The FMAP formula is based on the relationship between each state’s per capita personal income and the national average per capita personal income as calculated over three calendar years.
-Although we currently have better personal income data, the FMAP formula has remained largely unchanged since the program’s inception in 1965.
+Medicaid is the nation’s largest publicly financed health insurance program for people with low incomes.
+It is a means-tested program funded jointly by the federal government and states, but managed by the states.
+The federal share of Medicaid financing is determined by the Federal Medical Assistance Percentage (FMAP) formula.
+The FMAP—which is set by federal statute— is derived by comparing a state’s per capita personal income relative to the U.S. per capita personal income.
+The formula, which has not been updated since 1965, is designed so that no state receives an FMAP of less than 50 percent.